-CIVICUS, SUARAM, the Centre for Independent Journalism (CIJ), FORUM-ASIA, and ARTICLE 19 calls attention to the Malaysian government’s failure to accept recommendations made at the UN’s Human Rights Council to respect and protect civic freedoms, particularly freedom of expression and freedom of assembly.
+CIVICUS, SUARAM, the Centre for Independent Journalism (CIJ), FORUM-ASIA, and ARTICLE 19 call attention to the Malaysian government’s failure to accept recommendations made at the UN’s Human Rights Council to respect and protect civic freedoms, particularly freedom of expression and freedom of assembly.
 These actions are inconsistent with the government’s commitments to undertake human rights reforms and call into question Malaysia’s credibility as a member of the UN Human Rights Council (UNHRC).

 In February 2024, the UN Human Rights Council reviewed Malaysia’s human rights record during its Universal Periodic Review (UPR).
 348 recommendations were issued, including on respect for civic freedoms.
 Among the recommendations were to ratify human rights treaties, repeal restrictive laws, and ensure the protection of human rights defenders.
 The adoption of the outcome report is scheduled for 5 July 2024 in Geneva.